CharlesRHouston/dysarthria-project/README.md

 ### Training and fine-tuning using Mozilla Deep Speech

 To train and fine-tune models using Mozilla Deep Speech, the procedure outlined in "steps" folder was adhered to.
-An AWS P2 instance running a Base Deep Learning AMI was used.
-The
+This was based on the [Deep Speech docs](https://deepspeech.readthedocs.io/en/r0.9/TRAINING.html).
+An AWS P2 instance running a Base Deep Learning AMI harnessing a Tesla K80 GPU was used.

 ### Running inference on the fine-tuned models

-The
+The [source code](https://deepspeech.readthedocs.io/en/r0.9/Python-Examples.html#py-api-example) for running inference using Deep Speech was used as a starting point.
+It was modified to calculate the word error rate (WER) and character error rate (CER) for all examples from the input csv created when fine-tuning to Deep Speech.
+It also stratified results by intelligibility level and speaker.

 ### Freezing layers

 Layer freezing is not currently an option in Mozilla Deep Speech.
-To achieve it, the [approach](https://github.com/onnoeberhard/deepspeech-transfer) outlined by Eberhard and Zesch (2021) was applied.
+To achieve it, the [approach](https://github.com/onnoeberhard/deepspeech-transfer/tree/transfer-2) used by Eberhard and Zesch (2021) was applied.
 This primarily consisted of setting "trainable=False" for the desired layers.

 ### Encoder-decoder model

-### Folders & Scripts
+The encoder-decoder model is coded from scratch, but inspired by [Francois Chollet](https://keras.io/examples/nlp/lstm_seq2seq/).
+The crux of the model is in main.py.
+Feature extraction using MFCCs can be found in data.py.
+The WERs and CERs are calculated using levenshtein.py and results.py.

 ### References